pascalrb/cache_hierarchy_with_prefetcher_sim/README.md

    ./cachesim 32 8192 4 262144 8 3 10 ./example_trace.txt > echo_trace.txt
    diff ./example_trace.txt echo_trace.txt
    ```

-   To run and confirm that all requests in the trace were read correctly:
    The result of "diff" should indicate that the only difference is that echo_trace.txt has the configuration information.
    0a1,10
    ===== Simulator configuration =====